FAForever/faf-aio-replayserver/README.md

 ### Server

-The server as a whole is a blackbox with 2 external dependencies - connection producer and database.
+The server as a whole is a blackbox with 3 external dependencies - connection producer, database and saved replay directory.
 The server accepts connections from the producer and does things with them, saves replay files on the disk and reads from / writes to the database as required.
-Note that in theory the disk we save replays on is also a dependency - however we can configure the base directory for replays, and that serves as abstraction enough.

 Server has start and stop methods.
 Start method prepares the database to run and activates the connection producer.
 Stop method stops the connection